About Gauge Chart Widgets

-- Custom Metrics: Include any custom metrics you have created.
+- Custom Metrics (CX/BX Dashboards Only): Include any custom metrics you have created.
 For more information, visit the page on Custom Metrics.

 Enter values in the Min and Max boxes found in Value Ranges section to determine the values associated with the beginning and end of your gauge.
 In addition to the minimum and maximum values, you can set up to six intermediate values.
 For each value, set the color that you would like the gauge chart to be when the metric is less than or equal to that value.

 If you’d like the value range to appear on the ring even when users aren’t hovering over the widget, select Show value range labels.
 Deselect this setting to only show these values on hover.

 Comparisons and Benchmarks

 You can add benchmarks to your gauge chart widget so you can compare your data with benchmark data.
 To add benchmarks to your widget, you must first create benchmarks in the dashboard benchmark editor (CX|EX).
 Once you’ve created benchmarks in your dashboard, you can add them to the widget by clicking Add Comparison.